sharadalt/sharadalt.github.io/README.md

-# I have used the following template to create my portfolio.
+# I have used the following  theme and template to create my portfolio.
+# My portfolio is at https://sharadalt.github.io

 # Portfolio Kami Theme